How zk brings scalability, programmable transparency, and security to DeFi, DAOs, Bridges and more.

 Stablecoin issuers, in particular, will benefit from auditability as it would help them avoid regulatory penalties.
-With viewing keys, they would have the ability to audit transactions made with their tokens while keeping those transactions private to the public.
+With viewing keys, they would have the ability to audit transactions made with their tokens while keeping those transactions hidden to the public.

 The Horizontal Touching Every Vertical

-We mentioned how ZK can improve security for cross-chain bridges, but the same principle applies to DeFi generally.
+We mentioned how zk can improve security for cross-chain bridges, but the same principle applies to DeFi generally.
 As people start to protect their wallet addresses on-chain, phishing attacks, and other targeted attacks become less likely and more difficult.

-DAOs will soon use ZKPs for anonymous voting and private payroll.
+DAOs will soon use ZKPs for secret ballot voting and on-chain payroll.
 CEXes can use it for proof of reserves without revealing to their competitors the exact amount of assets they’re holding.
 One day, users will be able to use it to interact with Aave and other lending platforms to get more favorable rates without revealing their credit scores.
 Wallets with ZKP transactions enabled will become the preferred way for businesses and individuals to interact because it is safer and Web3 games will use it to create unique game-play.